repub/DLC_statistical_guides/docs/R/Kruskal-Wallis.md

 range, from 108 grams to 423 grams.
 For the *feed* variable we see that we have 6 feed types that are unequal but relatively close in size.
-We do not see any miscoded data, missing values, obvious ouliers or skewness, or anything obvious that would cause concern so we can continue with the Kruskal-Wallis test.
+We do not see any miscoded data, missing values, obvious ouliers or skewness, or anything obvious that would cause concern.
+For this example we will also accept that the assumptions for the Kruskal-Wallis test are valid for this data set, so we can continue with the Kruskal-Wallis test.

  To do so, we employ the `kruskal.test()` function that has the formula with the syntax “continuous response variable \~ categorical independent variable” that we will assign to an object (`chickwts.kw`).
 Then to get the results of the test we can simply print the object as follows:

 ``` r
 chickwts.kw <- kruskal.test(weight ~ feed, chickwts)